marcw/log/README.md

 A log package based on PHP's excellent Monolog library.

+## WARNING

+The API is not yet STABLE.
+Some things WILL change.
+Please wait for a 1.0 release if you're not kin to update your code from time to time.

 ## Why?

 I felt really limited by the implementation of `log` and `log/syslog` packages.